 Exports

-The exports from food processing industry during 2019-20 stood at US$ 2.3 billion, registering a decline of 0.75 percent, as compared to corresponding period of the previous year.
-Although, processed meat accounted for a negligible share in India’s total export, the exports of processed meat recorded the highest y-o-y growth of 8.30 percent during the given period.
-The export of cocoa products on the other hand witnessed a decline of (-) 6.53 percent during 2019-20, as compared to corresponding period of the previous year.
+The exports from food processing industry during 2021-2022 stood at USD 3.2 billion, registering an increase of 39%, as compared to corresponding period of 2020-2021.
+Although, other miscellaneous processed items accounted for a negligible share in India’s total export, the exports of miscellaneous processed items recorded the highest y-o-y growth of 35% during the given period.
+On the other hand, the export of processed vegetables and processed meat witnessed a decline of (-) 2.92 and (-) 9.80 % during the given period.

 ---|---|---|---|---|